 But if these were her terms… “Very well.
 Wait here.”

 Bones left her alone, not fretting about her running away.
 What this cave lacked in conveniences, it made up for in security.
-It’s why he’d chosen to stay here while he investigated the cabal he was after.
+It’s why he’d chosen to stay here instead of more comfortable surroundings.
 No one would think to look for him in a place like this.

 Bones did, too, especially since he’d had more than his share of poverty as a lad.
-But growing up rough had taught him an important lesson: never value anything more than he could afford to lose.
-He might not like staying in a cave, but he didn’t value his comfort more than his advantage over his targets.
-If they couldn’t find him, they couldn’t ambush him.
-So, he’d stay here until he’d taken them down.
-He could return to his normal, posh lifestyle once this was over.
+But growing up rough had taught him never to value anything more than you could afford to lose.
+He might not like staying in a cave, but he didn’t value his comfort more than his advantage over his enemies.
+He’d return to his normal, posh lifestyle once this was over.

-The echoing factor in the cave also gave Bones an acoustical image of everything that Cat did even though he could no longer see her.
+The echoing factor in the cave also gave Bones an acoustical image of everything Cat did.
 From the sounds, she didn’t stray far from where he’d left her.
 Smart.
 The light bulb only illuminated a small section of that area, and there were several steep drops and crevasses beyond her sight.
-More natural security, all for the cheap price of temporarily sleeping rough.
+More natural security, all for the price of temporarily sleeping rough.

 He went to the flatter, dry section he used as his living quarters to fetch her things.
 When he returned, he tossed them at her.
 “Here.”